secret-base-x/golang-lesson-chat-gpt/README.md

 # Golang Lessons from CHAT-GPT

+## Create a new type that has the same fields and method

 In Go, you can create a new type that has the same fields and methods as another type by using the type keyword.
 This is known as type alias.

 Here is an example of creating a new type that has the same fields and methods as an existing type: